 Re-edited, with a new cover for Book View Cafe

-First published as two books—Once a Princess, and Twice a Prince—this romantic fantasy has been revised for publication as one book, as first intended.
-It is set in the same world as Crown Duel, to which Sasha’s mother, Sun, was once swept away by a real prince.
+A romantic fantasy set in the same world as Crown Duel, Sasharia En Garde begins with Sasha kidnapped to the kingdom where Sasha’s mother, Sun, was once swept away by a real prince.

 But not to happily ever after.
 Her prince vanished, and a wicked king took the throne.
 Since then, Sasha and Sun have been hiding on Earth, both training in martial arts until Sasha is tricked into going back to Khanerenth.

 She’s more than ready to kick some bad-guy butt, but is the stylish pirate Zathdar the bad guy?
 Or artistic, dreamy Prince Jehan, son of the wicked king?

 Kim’s a grad student in L.A.
 Her passions are ballet, fencing, Jane Austen, and swashbuckling, romantic old movies.
 When her grandmother begs her to go east and see if “they” are safe, then slips into an uncommunicative silence, Kim goes to Vienna to search for a family, armed with only two clues.
 She’s having no luck when she first runs into a ghost, and then encounters a guy she mentally dubs Mr. Darcy.
 Only this Mr. Darcy acts like he knows her.
 When she goes out for a drink and wakes up on a train, the adventure begins.
 This story began as an homage to Prisoner of Zenda, only with a female having to prove her courage, dash . . . and honor.